Faunts

 Faunts is an electronic rock band, formed in 2000 Edmonton, Alberta, Canada, by Paul Arnusch and brothers Steven and Tim Batke.
 Faunts creates ambient music by arranging electronic beats with rock music, synthesizers, and drums.
 In 2009 the band was described as "slow-motion shoegazers reborn as purveyors of luminous and deeply affecting electronic pop."

 History

 Faunts was formed in the fall of 2000 by musicians Paul Arnusch, Steven Batke, and Tim Batke.
 Their debut album, High Expectations/Low Results, was released in 2003 by Friendly Fire Recordings and was met with a positive reception.

 In 2005, the band began writing their first EP, M4.
 Faunts desired to have their music crafted to accompany short films for the Film and Video Arts Society.
 Keyboardist Joel Hitchcock and mixer Rob Batke joined the band, and Dave Swanson and Nathan Seattler assisted with writing the album's lyrics.
-M4 released in 2006 and achieved notoriety when the song "M4, Pt.
+M4 was released in 2006 and achieved notoriety when the song "M4, Pt.
 II" was featured in the final credits of BioWare's 2007 video game Mass Effect.
-This raised the band's profile and "a sizeable new audience was exposed to Faunts’ moody, subdued melodies."
+This raised the band's profile and "a sizeable new audience was exposed to Faunts' moody, subdued melodies."